 The intrinsic method

-- Alone, this method is incomplete.
-It does not give indications on the residual part of the decomposition (see the semantic).
-Therefore, it must be confronted with the results of the extrinsic method.
-This work has been done and can be read on the French part of the website: Entre les produits.
+- Since this method (i) does not give indications on the residual part of the decomposition (see the semantic) and (ii) is yielding a main part [P] differing from the trivial decomposition, it must be confronted with the results of the extrinsic method.

-Despite of its incompleteness, I have applied this method in diverse domains.
+Despite of its incompleteness, this method can be applied in diverse domains.
 It gives some interesting information on well-known situations:

-- The existence of a volumetric density of force in vacuum: “Maxwell’s equations for electromagnetic fields in vacuum”.
-This topic is actually under investigation in relationship with the concept of optical geometry.
+- The existence of a volumetric density of force in vacuum: “Maxwell’s vacuum”.

-- A hint on the masses inside lattices: “Electrons in a lattice (also called Bloch’s electrons)”.
+- A hint on the masses inside lattices: “Electrons in a lattice” (also called Bloch’ electrons).

-- A direct coincidence between the determinant of the main part and the square of the momentum in Minkowski geometry: “The Klein-Gordon equation”.
+- A direct coincidence between the determinant of the main part [P] and the square of the momentum in Minkowski’ geometry: “The Klein-Gordon equation”.

-- The possibility to build the first stones of a quantum theory with the main part of some non-trivial decomposition; with application in cosmology: “The Tully-Fisher law as quantum gravitational effect?” (on Zenodo.org).
+- The possibility to build the first stones of a quantum theory with the main part of some non-trivial decomposition: “The Tully-Fisher law as quantum gravitational effect?” (on Zenodo.org).

 None of these investigations are definitive since they all are developed in a limited three-dimensional environment and because they should all be confronted with the extrinsic method.
 It is highly recommended to countercheck them yourself.
 Discussions are welcome; just contact me via the electronic form.